Parent page: Managed Projects

 Projects\<ProjectName>).
 Click the button to browse to and select a different server folder, if required.

-- Use the Local Storage field to specify where the project will be stored on your hard drive, prior to its committal to the centralized design repository.
+- Use the Local Storage field to specify where the local version of the project will be stored on your hard drive.
 The default location is defined on the System – Default Locations page of the Preferences dialog.
 Click the button to browse to and select a different folder location, if required.
 This is the 'working' folder for the project and the local Git repository it is committed to.
 The project is ultimately, or at the time of committal, pushed to the centralized design repository in the Workspace (Versioned Storage), which is the remote Git repository.

 - Use the Parameters list area to add or remove custom Name/Value parameter pairs that are associated with the project and saved in the Workspace.
 Use the button to add a new parameter Name-Value pairing to the list.
 These managed project parameters are saved in the Workspace with the new project, and can be edited within the Workspace.
 By contrast, Project type parameters are saved in the project file (